shashwatssp/Leetcode_solutions/README.md

-Putting my Leetcode solutions to Github.
+Putting my Leetcode and GFG solutions to Github.